 Step 5: Import your spreadsheet

-Once you have formatted your spreadsheet, click Import locations from a file to upload your file.
-Click Import file to select your file, and then click Upload.
+Once you have formatted your spreadsheet, click the menu icon > Import locations to upload it to Google.
 Learn more about importing your spreadsheet.

 - Step 6: Check your locations for errors

 After your spreadsheet file is uploaded, your locations will appear in your dashboard.
 You’ll be prompted to correct any errors before your locations can be published.
 Learn more about fixing errors.